adesmond00/Intune-Deployment-App/memory-bank/progress.md

     *   Configuration file (`Front-end/src/config.ts`) for API base URL.
 *   **Backend API Foundation**: A FastAPI application (`api/`) is set up with basic endpoints:
     *   `/`: Welcome message.
-    *   `/winget-search`: Accepts a search term and uses `api/winget.py` to execute `winget search`, returning parsed results.
+    *   `/winget-search`: Accepts a search term via `GET` request query parameter (`?term=...`) and uses `api/winget.py` to execute `winget search`, returning parsed results.
+(Method changed from POST to GET).
-    *   `/execute-script`: Accepts a script path and parameters, executes the specified PowerShell script using `subprocess.Popen`, and returns stdout/stderr.
+    *   `/execute-script`: Accepts a script path and parameters via `POST`, executes the specified PowerShell script using `subprocess.Popen`, and returns stdout/stderr.
 This is a generic executor.
-*   **Winget Search Logic**: The `api/winget.py` module successfully calls `winget search` and parses the output into a structured list of applications.
+*   **Winget Search Logic**: The `api/winget.py` module successfully calls `winget search`, parses the output into a structured list of applications, and no longer contains the unused `WingetSearch` Pydantic model.
 *   **Intune Connection Script**: `scripts/Connect-to-Intune.ps1` provides a function to install necessary modules (`IntuneWin32App`, `Microsoft.Graph.Intune`) and connect to Intune using interactive authentication.
 *   **Add App Script**: `scripts/Add-App-to-Intune.ps1` provides a function that wraps `Add-IntuneWin32App`, accepting parameters needed to define a Win32 app in Intune (requires a pre-existing `.intunewin` file).
 *   **Winget Install/Uninstall Script**: `scripts/Winget-InstallPackage.ps1` is a relatively complete and robust script for installing or uninstalling applications via `winget`.
 It handles: